Back in the 1970s when I was growing up, I spent a LOT of time fishing especially, during the summer months.

 No-one ever said that fishing was without peril.

-But, between the worm bites and stitches, and the seasickness when we were lucky enough to fish from a boat, we learned awesome skills that I am grateful for:
+But, between the biting worms, stitches, and seasickness when we were lucky enough to fish from a boat, we learned lifelong skills that I am grateful for:

-- We learned to be aware of our environment and the people around us.
+- Be aware of your environment and the people around you.

 There’s a quote that says, “Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.”